 A favorite of young and old alike, National Hard Candy Day is observed annually on December 19.

-- In 2015, Jolly Ranch surpassed Werther’s Original as the best selling hard candy.
+In 2015, Jolly Ranch surpassed Werther’s Original was the best selling hard candy.
 Other popular hard candies include Dum Dum Pops, Life Savers, Tootsie Roll Pops and Charms Blow Pop.

 Prior to the 1920s– Horehound Drops, Anise Squares, Bob’s Peppermint Candy, Brach’s Maple Nut, Butterscotch Discs,Cinnamon Disks, Cut Rock Cinnamon, Rock Candy, Lifesavers, Old Fashion Hard Candy, and varieties of Reeds candies, including Root Beer Barrels and Butter Rum.

 1920s – Charms Pops and Balls and Old Fashioned Candy Sticks

 1930s – Lifesavers included Butter Rum, Cherry, Spearmint and Tropical Flavors, and Tootsie Pops

 1950s – Atomic Fireballs, Root Beer Barrels, Charms Candy Sour Balls, Cherry Lumps, Coffee Rio, Ice Blue Mint Coolers, Jolly Rancher, Mint Lumps

 1960s– Lemonheads, Smarties Lollies, Pop Rocks, and Swizzle Sticks Hard Candies

 1970s – Charms Blow Pops, Root Beer Floats, Cherry Bon Bons